tensorflow/benchmarks/perfzero/README.md

 python3 benchmarks/perfzero/lib/setup.py
 ```

-Optional flag values:
+Here are a few selected optional flags.
+Run `python3 setup.py -h` to see
+detailed documentation for all supported flags.

 1) Use `--dockerfile_path=docker/Dockerfile_ubuntu_1804_tf_v2` to build docker image for Tensorflow v2
+2) Use `--tensorflow_pip_spec` to specify the tensorflow pip package name (and optionally version) to be
+installed in the docker image, e.g. `--tensorflow_pip_spec=tensorflow==1.12.0`.

 ## Run benchmark

-The command below executes the benchmark method specified by `--benchmark_methods`:
+The command below executes the benchmark method specified by `--benchmark_methods`.

 ```
 export ROOT_DATA_DIR=/data